Why You Need a Laurel Car Accident Lawyer

 Maryland law requires that every insurance policy provide personal injury protection insurance.
 This generally covers any lost wages and/or medical bills that arise from an accident.
 It is no fault, meaning that it doesn’t matter if it is your fault or the other drivers’ fault for you to receive PIP benefits.
 However, this protection can be waived so be careful that you do not waive this benefit as it is necessary if you are ever in an automobile accident.

 PIP benefits cover your lost wages and/or medical expenses if you have been in an automobile accident.
 Most PIP coverages have a limit of $2,500.00, meaning that your carrier will pay for lost wages and medical bills up to that amount.
 In some cases a client’s wages will exhaust PIP and vice versa for medical expenses.
 If this is the case, you will want to recover your lost wages first, as doctors generally will wait until settlement to be paid.

 Do I Have to Report My Car Crash to the Police and Insurance Company?

-Maryland law requires that if you are involved in a motor vehicle collision that you provide your name, address, contact information, and insurance information to the opposing driver.
-It is mandatory that you exchange information to the driver of the other vehicle.
+Maryland law requires that if you are involved in a motor vehicle collision you provide your name, address, contact information, and insurance information to the opposing driver.
+It is mandatory that you exchange information with the driver of the other vehicle.

 Speak to a Laurel Car Accident Lawyer Today to Fight for Compensation